-Becoming a GEP Member: The Genomics Education Partnership Faculty Mentoring Network (GEP/FMN):
+Becoming a GEP Member: The Genomics Education Partnership Faculty Mentoring Network:

-In the fall of 2018, the GEP is partnering with the Quantitative Undergraduate Biology Education and Synthesis (QUBES) project to offer an online pathway to GEP membership via the Genomics Education Partnership/Faculty Mentoring Network (GEP/FMN).
-For the first time, new GEP members are embarking on a guided genomics training at their home institutions without travel to an introductory workshop, and with the support of a GEP faculty mentor who participates in GEP teaching and research.
+The GEP is partnering with the Quantitative Undergraduate Biology Education and Synthesis (QUBES) project to offer an online pathway to GEP membership via the Genomics Education Partnership/Faculty Mentoring Network (GEP/FMN).
+New GEP members who are trained through the GEP/FMN embark on a guided genomics training at their home institutions without travel to an introductory workshop, and with the support of a GEP faculty mentor who participates in GEP teaching and research.